emman0000/AI/Assignments/Assignment 1/Q5_comparision.md

 | GBFS      | Greedy Best-First Search         | Heuristic-based greedy search   | Not guaranteed      | Not guaranteed       | High                | Heuristic-driven, non-optimal solutions   |

-## Below are some comparisons made using sample cities of the map a trophy emoji next to one type of search would indicate that it is the best search
+## Below are some comparisons made using sample cities on the map a trophy emoji next to one type of search would indicate that it is the best search

 ![Screenshot 2025-02-22 182512](https://github.com/user-attachments/assets/734b272a-8ae1-4f57-9a7f-991cd7a1fa68)